Aliya-Begum/neogcamp-mark08/README.md

-This is a React based project to interpret the emojis.
+This is a React based app to interpret the emojis.
 You can use this app to identify the meaning to meaning of the particular emoji